UK Conservatives Suffer Double Election Defeat To Labour - UrduPoint

 Sunak will also be unnerved by fringe right-wingers Reform UK -- formerly the Brexit Party -- securing more than 10 percent for the first time, suggesting his party is losing voters to the right as well as Labour.

+Reform's performance "possibly points to their appeal not necessarily being highly concentrated in a handful of seats," said Chris Hopkins, political research director at the polling firm Savanta.

-The wins will be welcome respite for the opposition party, after it also endured a difficult week following the suspension of two prospective MPs over allegations of anti-Semitism.
+The wins will be welcome respite for Labour, after it also endured a difficult week following the suspension of two prospective MPs over allegations of anti-Semitism.

 One had been selected to contest a by-election this month, in Rochdale, near Manchester, which has been sparked by the death of a veteran Labour MP.